 Learn how to climb an Alaskan peak!

-Fly deep into the Chugach mountains to access a remote valley for this comprehensive mountaineering course.
+Fly deep into the Chugach Mountains to access a remote valley for this comprehensive Alaska mountaineering course.
 Mountaineering puts together the skills of rock, snow, and ice climbing with trip planning and risk mitigation, to execute a successful alpine expedition.
 Deepen your understanding of these techniques and open the door to greater adventures.
-The goal of our professional guide instructors is to inspire you and leave you with a set of skills you actually remember and can apply on your next personal adventures!

 Total Elevation Gain/Loss

 Private 3-8 Participants